AugurProject/augur-walkthrough/trading.md

 - [x] for this trade, fee should be 0 as we are only going to be placing an order on an empty book
 - [x] est. cost is still accurately calculated
 - [x] Confirm that Profit Loss calculations are correct.
+- [x] your ETH balance has decreased by the amount of ETH the order cost

 Note: an example of Profit Loss calculations would be doing a trade for 1 share at .9 ETH.
 In that case: Max Gain is .1 ETH (11.11%); Max Loss is 0.9 ETH (100%).